-Your auto expense is based on the number of qualified business miles you drive.
-Expenses for travel between business locations or daily transportation expenses between your residence and temporary work locations are deductible; include them as business miles.
-Expenses for your trips between home and work each day, or between home and one or more regular places of work, are COMMUTING expenses and are NOT deductible.
+Your auto expenses are based on the number of qualified business miles you drive.
+Expenses for travel between business locations are deductible; include them as business miles.
+Expenses for your trips between home and a permanent work location, or between one or more regular places of work, are COMMUTING expenses and are NOT deductible.

-Document business miles in a record book as follows: (1) give the date and business purpose of each trip; (2) note the place to which you traveled; (3) record the number of business miles; and (4) record your car's odometer reading at both the beginning and end of the tax year.
+Document business miles in a record book by the following: (1) give the date and business purpose of each trip; (2) note the place to which you traveled; (3) record the number of business miles; and (4) record your car's odometer reading at both the beginning and end of the year.
 Keep receipts for all car operating expenses - gas, oil, repairs, insurance, etc. - and of any reimbursement you received for your expenses.